Understand how the VoxScriber credit system works. How credits are calculated, consumed, and when they expire.

 Cycles = Duration (min) x Cycles/min of the Engine

-| Component | Description | |---|---| | Duration | Minutes of the file (rounded up) | | AssemblyAI | 15 cycles/min (default, most economical) | | Whisper / ElevenLabs | 30 cycles/min (specific use cases) |
+| Component | Description | |---|---| | Duration | Minutes of the file (rounded up) | | AssemblyAI | 4 cycles/min (Premium, default) | | Whisper | 1 cycle/min (Normal, most economical) | | ElevenLabs | 10 cycles/min (Ultra, premium) |

-| Engine | Cost | When to Use | Availability | |---|---|---|---| | AssemblyAI | 15 cycles/min | General use, most economical | All plans | | Whisper | 30 cycles/min | Noisy audio | Paid plans | | ElevenLabs | 30 cycles/min | Premium accuracy | PRO plan |
+| Engine | Cost | When to Use | Availability | |---|---|---|---| | AssemblyAI | 4 cycles/min | General use (default), with diarization and punctuation | All plans | | Whisper | 1 cycle/min | Noisy audio, most economical | Paid plans | | ElevenLabs | 10 cycles/min | Premium accuracy | PRO plan |

 Monitor your usage - Track on the dashboard how many cycles you are using per month